Masters Degree in Oil and Gas Engineering: Program Information

 Some master's degree programs in oil and gas require candidates to have earned a bachelor's degree in a physical science, like chemistry or physics, or an engineering discipline, like environmental or mining engineering.
 It's common for colleges and universities to review the backgrounds, experiences and interests of graduate school applicants and potentially make exceptions at their discretion.

 Most master's degree programs in petroleum and gas engineering provide students with a thesis or non-thesis option.
 Thesis options typically require completion of approximately 30 credits in core and elective courses plus 6 credits earned by preparing and defending the thesis.
 Non-thesis students traditionally complete about 36 total credits plus a final all-inclusive exam.
+This program involves advanced study in areas such as rock mechanics, petrophysics, enhanced oil recovery and oil field management, in addition to well drilling, completion and stimulation.
 Some of the coursework ordinarily found in an oil and gas graduate degree program can include:

 - Steady and unsteady state flow in porous media